 As with most anything that is potentially harmful, the extremely young and old, as well as those with a compromised immune system and/or organ problems, are more likely to have the most pronounced ill effects from exposure to the pokeweed.
 This is also true of many other foods, like sushi, for example.

 If you are pregnant, this plant should definitely be added to the long list of things you simply don’t handle or consume in any way, shape, or form.
 It is believed the pokeweed’s toxins can penetrate the womb and cause a number of problems, including birth defects.
 The same can be said for pregnant women eating or handling many raw foods.

 What does pokeweed poisoning look like?

-Recovery from a light poisoning can be expected in 1 to 2 days, and symptoms can be as mild as a touch of stomach cramping and diarrhea.
+Recovery from light poisoning can be expected within one to two days, and symptoms can be as mild as a touch of stomach cramping and diarrhea.
 That being said, as with any poisoning, medical assistance should be sought regardless of the perceived severity of the symptoms.

 More severe cases of pokeweed poisoning will manifest themselves with an emetic (vomiting) response in as little as two hours after ingestion.
 Other signs of poisoning include a burning sensation in the mouth and blood in vomit and diarrhea of the affected.

 In cases of pokeweed-related death, the respiratory system and organs simply become paralyzed and cease to function.

 Can you get pokeweed poisoning by touching it?